CortexIATest/CTXExcel/README.md

 ### ImportExcel
 To install the ImportExcel PowerShell module, perform the following steps:
 * Run PowerShell as an administrator
-* Execute the following query:
+* Execute the following script:

 ```
 Install-Module ImportExcel